 Layla Atik is the creator of this wonderful treat and the human behind gimmedelicious.com.

 Kristin is a busy lady -- she works full-time, is a wife, and the mother to two teenage boys.
-Nevertheless, she strives to serve healthy, delicious food to her family, and she shares her innovative recipes with all of us on her blog.
+Nevertheless, she strives to serve healthy, delicious food to her family, and she shares her innovative recipes, like this broccoli pesto, with all of us on her blog.

 Quiche is usually rich and eggy—this one has all of the luxurious silkiness of eggs but without the guilt.
 A tofu dish for those who vowed they would never eat tofu.